COVID-19 advice for graduate researchers

 You can continue to access the University's health services while on leave.

-If you are enrolled full time but are only able to work at a part time rate (50%), you should consider changing to part-time enrolment for this time .
+If you are enrolled full time but are only able to work at a part time rate (50%), you should consider changing to part-time enrolment for this time.

 • What if I need an extension to candidature because of COVID-19?

-The President of Academic Board has approved a temporary increase of six months to the maximum course duration (that is, maximum thesis submission deadline) of graduate research degrees as follows:
+The President of Academic Board approved a temporary increase of six months to the maximum course duration (that is, maximum thesis submission deadline) of graduate research degrees as follows:

 Doctoral candidates